omgnetwork/ewallet/README.md

   - [ewallet_db](/apps/kubera_db): Sub-application containing all the database schemas and migrations.

   - [ewallet_mq](/apps/kubera_mq): Sub-application used to communicate with other services such as the local ledger through RabbitMQ.

-### Local Ledger (formerly known as Caishen)

-The Local Ledger is an internal ledger used by the eWallet application to record transactions.
-No integration is needed from the provider for this tool, but it can be useful to know that the transactions are stored in a different database.

-Just like the eWallet application, the Local Ledger is an Umbrella Elixir application containing three sub-applications:

   - [local_ledger](https://github.com/omisego/caishen/tree/master/apps/caishen): Sub-application containing the business logic.